State of AI & Digital Marketing

 Much has been written about Query Fan-Out, RAG architectures, and Semantic SEO.
 What remains largely unexplored, however, is the strategic question: how do we build brands that are optimized for LLM selection?

-I call this discipline Semantic Branding — the practice of deliberately shaping how Large Language Models perceive, categorize, and recommend your brand.
+I call this discipline Semantic Branding, the practice of deliberately shaping how LLM perceive, categorize, and recommend your brand.
 But the AI layer introduces something fundamentally different.
 It doesn't just rank pages.
 It forms opinions and perceptions about brands.

 Dixon Jones, CEO of InLinks, said that,